 Best Lumens for Projectors at Larger Outdoor Events

 My advice is to go for a projector with more than 4,000 lumens.
 This is powerful enough for most commercial or corporate outdoor events, where you are using screens 16 feet wide.

 You will need the power that comes with a more expensive outdoor movie projector, and you will also want something reliable that isn’t going to break down on you.

 However, you might be planning on something even larger, so if that is the case, refer back to the table further up the page which shows the best lumens for your screen size.

 My recommended product here would be the Optoma EH500 – see prices on Amazon.

-It’s a 1080p high-definition projector with a massive 4,700 lumens meaning it can project clearly and crisply onto a screen which is at least 20 foot wide – it’s ideal for use in large screen applications.
+It’s a 1080p high-definition projector with a massive 4,700 lumens meaning it can project clearly and crisply onto a screen that is at least 20 feet wide – it’s ideal for use in large-screen applications.